petr-motejlek/cv/index.md

 - For those who care, there is a list of random keywords at the bottom.

 ### 2019-present: Software Development Engineer at Akamai
-* Full-stack development of a feature enablement service that protomotes DevOps culture across engineering groups at Akamai.
+* Full-stack development of a feature enablement service that protomoted DevOps culture across engineering groups at Akamai.
 * The first version that allowed running the first A/B test on Akamai's platform in 2 weeks.
 * I particularly enjoyed the vision of being able to directly enable developers of features to enable them also.